Nova-Corp/CustomAlertView/README.md

 Add UIView to The Storyboard and set the RSAlertViewController.swift to the UIView.
 In Main Program call the follwing necessory functions with respective parameters.
+Add the action for Accept and Decline Button inside the objective c function of RSAlertViewController.swift file.

     1. VCColor
     2. AlertIconAct